Alain Sutter: Retirement

 Sutter was a football expert and commentator for Swiss television from 1998 to 2017.

 He became the sporting director of FC St. Gallen on 3 January 2018.

+On 5 May 2025, he was appointed as sporting director of Grasshopper Club Zurich.

 Controversies

 Sutter was the main force behind a controversy in 1995.
 Before an important match for the Swiss team, he unfolded a banner to protest against France testing the atom bomb.